IceCodeNew/anata-no-minato/README.md

     #tags tailscale,debian:nas,home
 ```

-### Excluding a Host from hosts.csv Generation
+### Excluding a Host from hosts.toml Generation

-To exclude a host from the generated `hosts.csv` file, add the `!ananta` tag to its tags list.
+To exclude a host from the generated `hosts.toml` file, add the `!ananta` tag to its tags list.
 Any host marked with this tag will be skipped during the generation process.

 ```sshconfig
 Host do_not_ananta_in_this_host